Core-Bioinformatics/ClustAssess/README.md

 # Handling Large Datasets
 If your dataset is large, the runtime for the tools described above may be prohibitive.
 In these cases, we recommend subsampling your data using geometric sketching [3].
-If you are using R, the subsampling can be done via reticulate:
+In R, the subsampling can be done via reticulate:

 `geosketch <- reticulate::import('geosketch')`